vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/04/4_2_Examples_of_Application_of_1_4_13_and_6_4_1.md

 Note that 6.4.116 jahāteś ca is an optional rule.
 If we do not implement18 it, 6.4.113 ī haly aghoḥ applies, giving us jahītaḥ, which is also correct.

+### Wrong path
 To the best of my knowledge, the tradition has not discussed this problem.
 But, since this  derivation does not involve any DOI conflicts, the tradition would have applied rules in any  haphazard order.
-Let us look at one of the possible paths this derivation would have taken if  we had not accepted my interpretations of 1.4.13 and 6.4.1 respectively: hā + tas 🡪 hā + ŚaP + tas (3.1.68 kartari śap) 🡪 hā + ŚLU + tas (2.4.75 juhotyādibhyaḥ śluḥ) 🡪 hi + ŚLU + tas
+Let us look at one of the possible paths this derivation would have taken if  we had not accepted my interpretations of 1.4.13 and 6.4.1 respectively:

+hā + tas 🡪
+hā + ŚaP + tas (3.1.68 kartari śap) 🡪
+hā + ŚLU + tas (2.4.75 juhotyādibhyaḥ śluḥ) 🡪
-(6.4.116 jahāteś ca) 🡪 *jihitaḥ (6.1.10 ślau etc).
+hi + ŚLU + tas (6.4.116 jahāteś ca) 🡪
+*jihitaḥ (6.1.10 ślau etc).

 The possibility of getting such a wrong answer is completely eliminated by following my  interpretations of 1.4.13 and 6.4.1 respectively.
 This is because, my method ensures that  6.4.116, which is taught in the aṅgādhikāra and replaces ā of hā with i, applies only after the reduplication of root hā by 6.1.10 ślau, which is taught outside the aṅgādhikāra.